Dear Prime Minister, Chancellor, and Secretary of State,

 5. Supporting market innovation

+Whilst our statutory objectives are primarily centred on protecting savers' money, we firmly believe that to deliver good outcomes we must also enhance the system and innovate in savers' interests.
 Market innovation is a driver of growth, and businesses need the space to experiment, learn, and iterate product ideas based on certainty of the regulatory environment.
-That is why we are committing to building an innovation hub that will enable continual communication and collaboration between regulatory teams and industry innovators.
+That is why we are building an innovation hub that will enable continual communication and collaboration between regulatory teams and industry innovators.

 We will assess ideas and provide steers on emerging innovation products and concepts.
 This will provide regulatory guardrails and enable safe experimentation around new business models and pension technologies, improving market competition and value.
 This year the innovation hub will build processes and start engagement across: